trpc/trpc/www/docs/server/middlewares.md

 });
 ```

 Beware that the order in which you pipe your middlewares matter and that the context must overlap.
-An exmaple of a forbidden pipe is shown below.
+An example of a forbidden pipe is shown below.
 Here, the `fooMiddleware` overrides the `ctx.a` while `barMiddleware` still expects the root context from the initialization in `initTRPC` - so piping `fooMiddleware` with `barMiddleware` would not work, while piping `barMiddleware` with `fooMiddleware` does work.

 ```ts twoslash
 import { initTRPC } from '@trpc/server';